abhishekramakuri/Ecommerce-Sales-Analysis-/README.md

-# Online Sales Data Analysis
+# Online Sales Analysis & Prediction

-Online sales is a critical revenue stream for many businesses, and because of its digital nature, each transaction can be recorded and used to infer insights about a business and its products, processes, and customers.
+Online sales represent a critical revenue stream for businesses, and due to their digital nature, every transaction can be recorded and analyzed to uncover insights about products, customers, and business processes.

-In this project, we explore one organization's online transactions from December 1st, 2009 to December 12th, 2011.
-The raw data comprised of sales, returns, shipping fees, banking fees, errors and testing, as well as promotional discounts.
+This project explores an organization’s online transactions spanning **December 1, 2009 – December 12, 2011**, covering sales, returns, shipping fees, banking fees, errors, tests, and promotional discounts.

-As with any data science initiative, the quality and organization of the data presented a significant challenge.
-With well over a million transactions, data wrangling played a large role in being able to derive insights from this dataset.

-After a thorough data cleaning and exploratory analysis, it became clear that there are several ways to analyze the data.
-A logistic regression model was trained to predict product returns based on Customer ID, product stock code, quantity and country of purchase.
-Also, a Vector Autoregressor was trained to forcast future sales quantiies and revenue.
-Furthermore, a recommender system leveraging cosine similarities between customers and their products of choice was developed to recommend products that a customer would probabily be interested in based off their historic purchases.
-Finally each customers' likelihood of being a repeat customer, and expected number of purchases in the future was calculated using a Beta Geometric/Negative Binomial distribution model, and compounded with a Gamma-Gamma model to predict the lifetime value of each customer.
+---

+## Data Challenges & Preprocessing
+- Processed **1M+ raw transactions** to ensure quality and usability.
+- Addressed issues with missing data, inconsistencies, and duplicates.
+- Applied data wrangling techniques to prepare the dataset for analysis.

+---

+## Exploratory Data Analysis (EDA)
+- Analyzed customer purchasing behavior and return rates.
+- Investigated product performance and country-level sales distribution.
+- Identified seasonal trends and anomalies in online sales.

+---

+## Predictive Modeling
+- **Product Returns Prediction**:
+  - Trained a **Logistic Regression** model using Customer ID, product stock code, quantity, and country of purchase.

+- **Sales Forecasting**:
+  - Built a **Vector Autoregressor (VAR)** model to forecast future sales quantities and revenue trends.

+- **Recommender System**:
+  - Developed a **cosine similarity–based recommendation engine** to suggest products aligned with customer preferences and historical purchases.

+---

+## Customer Lifetime Value (CLV) Modeling
+- Applied **Beta-Geometric/Negative Binomial Distribution (BG/NBD)** to estimate:
+  - Probability of repeat purchases
+  - Expected purchase frequency

+- Integrated with a **Gamma-Gamma model** to predict **customer lifetime value (CLV)**.
+- Provided insights for **retention strategies** and **marketing investments**.

+---

+## Key Outcomes
+- Built a robust pipeline for analyzing and predicting customer behavior.
+- Delivered actionable insights into sales performance, product returns, and customer retention.
+- Developed tools for forecasting, recommendations, and customer value prediction.